Not 24 hours after children in Manchester were blown to bloody shreds by

 “Yet that didn’t stop anti-Muslim racists—driven by a poisonous ideology that seeks to paint all Sikhs as terrorists—from snuffing out their lives anyway.

 “So yeah, I’m aware of this ‘Islam isn’t a race’ myth [that’s been] doing the rounds of the conservative hateblogs.
 Tell that myth to the families of Javinder Singh, Parbinder Singh-Ghauri or Amrit ‘Sammy’ Singh.
 Tell that myth to me, who, as a historian of science, is trained to analyze the history and development of consensus opinions [sic].”

 The next few seconds are inaudible due to general applause.
 Oreskes goes on:

-“…without sounding elitist, but as a scholar in the History and Philosophy of Ideas [sic], I can assure you that Muslims are a race of Indonesian, Islamic-speaking peoples who inhabit the Mid East—packed like sardines into the tiny sliver that isn’t Israel—where they’re subjected to racism by their fellow man wherever they turn, until they have no choice but to seek a better life in a quote-unquote enlightened country like ours.
+“…without sounding elitist, but as a scholar in the History and Philosophy of Ideas [sic], I can assure you that Muslims are a race of Indonesian, Islamic-speaking peoples who inhabit the Mid East—packed like sardines into the tiny sliver that isn’t Israel—where they’re subjected to racism by their fellow man wherever they turn, until they have no choice but to seek a better life in a quote-unquote ‘enlightened’ country like ours.

 “Oh for the—,” snapped the then-UC-San-Diego-based academic.
 “Some of my best friends are Sem—no, you know what, I won’t give you that satisfaction.

-“The book is anti-scientist, not anti-Semite.
+“Have you actually read our book?
+It’s anti-scientist, not anti-Semite.
 So it happens to attack the good name of [a tight-knit cabal made up mostly of] Jewish men?
 How exactly was I meant to avoid that?
 You can’t throw a rock in the scientific world without hitting a Jew.